 Relevance and Purpose

 Does the proposal answer the brief and have relevance to the overall objectives of the commission?
 What is the function of the structure?
+Will it be useful to the city?
 Is the purpose of the structure engaging?
 How will various audiences interact with it?

 Originality and making a difference

 How is this structure different to other pavilions or public realm commissions?
 What unique qualities does it bring to Hull?
-Is it something that will create a buzz and be a talking point within the city and beyond?
+Is it something that will ‘create a buzz’ and be a talking point within the city and beyond?

 Collaboration